Maesimt/articles/readme.md

     person.receives(result.value); // It compiles...
 The types were narrowed, result is now guaranteed to be a success !
 };
 ```
 With this approach, you and your coworker are forced to handle the domain error.
-The compiler will help you not forget any case anywhere.
+The compiler will help you remember every possible case.
 If you don't handle it right now.
 The `Result` type will bubble up in the signature and you'll be forced to handle it in the next caller until someone does handle it.
-You encode your domain errors in the type system and you cannot skip the handling like you could with exceptions in Javascript.
-It's a safer way to program robust systems.
+You encode your domain errors in the type system and you cannot skip the handling like you could with exceptions in `javascript`.
+It definitely is a safer way to program robust systems.

 ### More to it.

-There's a bunch of function to operate on Result.
+There's a bunch of function to operate on `Result`.
 ```typescript
 interface IResult<A, B> {
   andThen<C>(f: (b: B) => Result<A, C>): Result<A, C>;